Travlars/120-hour-epic-sax-marathon/training-day.markdown

 tests for the exercises, more about these in a minute.
 Lets first focus on the stuff inside `src`.

-If you are using Light Table and you followed the instructions from the last chapter, you should have an Instarepl open for the `training-day` project.
+If you are using Light Table and you followed the instructions from the previous chapter, you should have an Instarepl open for the `training-day` project.
 If you don't, now is a good time to go through those instructions.